marjcuerdo/WaveFunctionCollapse_Poetry/README.md

 ## Modifying GIF output

-Similarly, this can be done for `makegif.py`.
+Similarly, this can now be done for `makegif.py`.

 For example, specifying the `couplet` poetry type would look like below (again using the `harrypotter1.txt` file):